VladimirKedrov/downforcebias_fix/README.md

 ### Notes

 The code is commented and not very complicated should be easy to figure out how it works.
-If you are having issues contact me at this post or make a github issue.
+If you are having issues please make a issue with repro.

 Licensed GNU GPL v3.0